shotgunsoftware/tk-core/docs/core.rst

 The Toolkit template system is used to handle path and string token manipulations.

-Since the Flow Production Tracking Toolkit is file system based, Apps will need to resolve file paths whenever they need to read or write data from disk.
+Since the Flow Production Tracking is file system based, Apps will need to resolve file paths whenever they need to read or write data from disk.
 Apps are file system structure agnostic - meaning that they don't know how the file system is organized.
 The template system handles all this for them.